 After a brief moment of business, the mood lightens, and Riley and Dunseth joke with each other, pop a few Starbursts, and chat with the other production staff in the booth.
 Headsets go back on and the television broadcast begins to play on the monitors in front of them.
 “Greetings, and welcome to Rio Tinto Stadium,” Riley announces to the viewers at home.

 The game gets underway, and the viewers at home listen to the broadcast and discuss things with their friends watching with them.
 For Riley and Dunseth, it’s no different.
 As they stand in their booth high above the pitch, Riley calls out the action as it unfolds.
 “Plata down the left side, he’s got space.
 Sends the cross in…” Or “Borchers flies up and heads it out wide, and Beltran clears it.”
-While the play is in more tense situations, usually at either far end of the field, the “attacking third” or “defensive third” as they are commonly referred to, Riley, who’s main focus is to describe the action play-by-play, takes the lead.
+While the play is in more tense situations, usually at either far end of the field, the “attacking third” or “defensive third” as they are commonly referred to, Riley, whose main focus is to describe the action play-by-play, takes the lead.
 Then Dunseth, as color analyst and a former player himself, will provide an insight or a play breakdown as the ball moves toward the center of the pitch or into a less dangerous spot.
 “Bill and I will just have a conversation with each other sometimes,” Dunseth said.
 Using hand gestures and facial expressions as if he were face-to-face with his audience he describes the breakdown of the play with great detail.
-Trey Fitzgerald, director of communications for Real Salt Lake, says what Dunseth brings some things to the table that not a lot of other analysts do.
+Trey Fitzgerald, director of communications for Real Salt Lake, says Dunseth brings to the table what not a lot of other analysts do.
 He has the ability to not only identify problems that he’s seeing on the field with individual players or the team as a whole, but also that “he’s able to educate the fans by talking about how you fix that problem,” Fitzgerald said.
 While Dunseth has at times received criticism for talking too much during a broadcast, Fitzgerald feels that he and Riley are forced to walk a fine line in helping fans grasp the concepts of the growing sport in America, while not talking down to those that do understand the game.
 “I think they do that very well,” Fitzgerald said.